Illia-droid/illia-chernyk-exam-2024/README.md

 30. Fix rest controller & router + fix bugs.
 31. Add styles for moderator and fix bugs;
 32. Fix bugs with docker files.

+Extra:

+33. Layout offerbox has been changed to make moderation more objective.